Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_howtofly.md

 Maximum Landing Speed
 : 4.2 $\frac m s$ (empty) 2.6 $\frac m s$ (at MTOW)

+Minimum Main Engine Thrust
+: 2.0 kN

+Maximum Main Engine Thrust
+: 20.0 kN

+> Maximum landing specifications assume simultaneous touchdown of all landing feet, and zero rotational velocity.

+## Overview

+The Sky Dart is a physically accurate simulation of a *sensible* fictionalized spacecraft.
+Although it has a throttle control and a joystick, it does not handle like a helicopter, and it definitely does not handle like an airplane!

+### Throttle

+The throttle control operates the main engine, which is located at the bottom of the spacecraft and exhausts downward.
+The thrust from the engine is directed upwards.
+Some simple rules to remember are:
+* When the thrust is equal to the weight of the ship, it will begin to hover.
+* If the thrust is greater than the weight, the ship will begin to accelerate upwards.
+* If the thrust is less than the weight and the ship is aloft, it will begin to accelerate downwards.

+> As you operate the rocket engine, fuel is consumed and the weight of the ship decreases.
+Hovering under manual control requires constant vigilance.

 ## How to Get Started
 * Run the program.